 In April 2004, the European Parliament and the Council approved Regulation (EC) No 883/2004, replacing Regulation (EEC) No 1408/71.
 The new coordination regulation is based on the same four principles of Regulation (EEC) No 1408/71, but its aim is to simplify the existing EU rules for the coordination of Member States’ social security systems by strengthening cooperation between social security institutions and improving the methods of data exchange between them.
 The requirement that administrations cooperate with one another in social security matters was improved, and movement from one Member State to another, whether for professional or private purposes, without any loss of social security entitlements, was facilitated.

-European citizens who travel within the European Economic Area (EEA) may henceforth use the European health insurance card.
-This card facilitates access to medical care on a visit to another EEA country for personal or professional reasons.
+European citizens who travel within the European Economic Area (EEA) may henceforth use the European health insurance card, issued by the health insurance services in the country of the insured person.
+This card facilitates access to medical care on a visit to another EEA country for personal or professional reasons on the same terms and at the same cost as people insured in that country.
+The costs are then reimbursed by the social security system of the country of the insured person.

-Parliament has always shown a keen interest in the problems encountered by migrant workers, border workers, the self-employed and nationals of third countries working in other Member States, and has adopted various resolutions with a view to improving their lot.
+Parliament has always shown a keen interest in the problems encountered by migrant workers, border workers, the self-employed, and third-country nationals working in Member States other than the one that admitted them, and has adopted various resolutions with a view to improving their lot.
 Parliament has, on several occasions, deplored the persistence of obstacles to full freedom of movement and has called on the Council to adopt pending proposals, such as those intended to bring early retirement pensions within the scope of Regulation (EEC) No 1408/71, to extend the right of unemployed persons to receive unemployment benefit in another Member State, and to widen the scope of legislation to include all insured persons.
 Some of these demands were met by the final adoption of the modernised Regulation (EC) No 883/2004.

-Since the entry into force of the Lisbon Treaty, the ordinary legislative procedure has applied and social security rights for workers have been voted by a qualified majority in the Council (Article 48).
+Since the entry into force of the Lisbon Treaty, the ordinary legislative procedure has applied and social security rights for workers have been subject to qualified majority voting in Council (Article 48).
 However, a Member State can ask for a draft legislative act to be referred to the European Council if it ‘declares that the draft legislative act would affect important aspects of its social security system, including its scope, cost or financial structure, or would affect the financial balance of that system’.

 In its resolution of 14 January 2014 on social protection for all, including self-employed workers, Parliament called on the Commission to review legislation and monitor the implementation and coordination of social security systems so as to safeguard EU migrant workers’ entitlements to benefits.